mozman/dxfgrabber/docs/index.rst

     Vertical height of the :class:`MText` entity in drawing units as *float*.

-.. attribute:: MText.linespacing
+.. attribute:: MText.line_spacing

     Text line spacing as *float*, valid from 0.25 to 4.00.

-.. attribute:: MText.attachmentpoint
+.. attribute:: MText.attachment_point

     Text attachment point as *int*.